 Tuned Mass Dampers

-Flow Engineering has more than 20 year experience in the calculation, designing and installation of TMD systems.
+Flow Engineering has more than 20 years of experience in the calculation, designing, manufacturing, and installation of Tuned Mass Damper (TMD) systems.
 Our TMD systems are applied to bridges, flagpoles, chimneys, distillation columns and other slender structures.

 Our TMD systems have proven themselves in practice.
 We guarantee that the solutions we offer ensures the reduction of unwanted vibrations to an acceptable level, thereby preventing fatigue damage.